Seagate/halon/rfc/006-supervision.md

 ### Structure

-The hierarchy is a tree.
-Each node of the tree is responsible for the supervision of its immediate children; however, this may require consideration of events generated further down the tree.
+The hierarchy is a DAG, rooted at the recovery supervisor leader.
+Each layer of the DAG is responsible for the supervision of its immediate children; however, this may require consideration of events generated further away from the root.

-#### Recovery supervisor
+#### Recovery supervisors
-The root of the hierarchy is the recovery supervisor.
-The recovery supervisor is responsible for launching and supervising recovery coordinator nodes.
+The topmost layer of the hierarchy is the recovery supervisor leader.
+The recovery supervisor leader is responsible for launching and supervising the recovery coordinator.

 #### Recovery coordinator
-The recovery coordinator is a distributed machine that is responsible for handling events that require cluster-spanning information.
+The recovery coordinator is a process that is responsible for handling events that require cluster-spanning information.
 Particularly, it makes sense to have the recovery coordinator supervise the node supervisors and health monitors.

 #### Node supervisor
 Each node should have a node supervisor/monitor pair.
-The node's monitor will generate service death events, which will be handled by the local supervisor; however, the recovery coordinator will also listen to them and log them as per functional requirement [fr.logging], and may decide that there is a larger problem that requires restarting or abandoning the supervisor or the node in general.
+The node's monitor will generate service failure events, which will be handled by the local supervisor; however, the recovery coordinator will also listen to them and log them as per functional requirement [fr.logging], and may decide that there is a larger problem that requires restarting or abandoning the supervisor or the node in general.

+### Startup

+The hierarchy is bootstrapped by the recovery supervisor leader.
+The recovery supervisor leader will start the recovery coordinator; the recovery coordinator is then responsible for reading the resource graph and determining which supervisors (respectively, monitors) should be started, and in which monitors (respectively, services) they should be interested.

+As both supervisor and monitor are CEP processors, the supervisor may listen to events from the monitor so long as they share a broker;
+there is no need for the monitor to be aware in advance of the processors that will be listening to it.